Your loft conversion questions answered – planning permission

 Depending on the scope of your loft conversion, the cost will vary, just like any house modification.
 To give you an impression, One of our clients in Derby spent around £65,000 on a loft conversion.
 This was built in 2023 and it was small and complex.

 Extended Ideas tailor design prices around your project, creating a stress-free experience that starts from £995.
 We create unique 3D visuals to demonstrate to you what your project will look like, and help apply for the planning permission if necessary.
-I’m Stuart, a specialist architect, and brings endless creativity and years of expertise to the table, working closely with you to ensure that your loft conversion or extension is exactly what you envision.
+I’m Stuart, a specialist architect, who brings endless creativity and years of expertise to the table, working closely with you to ensure that your loft conversion or extension is exactly what you envision.

 So, whether you’re looking to create space for a cosy bedroom, additional storage space or that dream games room, Extended Ideas have all the technical knowhow to make it happen quickly and efficiently, and for a competitive price.